 She did volunteer work for the International Rescue Committee, a global non-profit dedicated to helping refugees resettle and rebuild their lives at the request of Albert Einstein back in 1933.
 As a volunteer mentor for the Dallas chapter, Paula took in a woman named Catherin and her children, teaching her different skills to help her settle in and adapt to her new home in the US.

-As GAIA grew, so did the number of women she was able to help: 3 from the Congo, 2 from Iraq, and 2 more from Burma.
+As GAIA grew, so did the number of women she was able to help: three from the Congo, two from Iraq and two more from Burma.

 Every meaningful project or business is a result of a spark of inspiration and call to action.
 For Paula, her source of inspiration is the social entrepreneurs who have made an impact across the country and around the world, and the working mothers in the community who are able to dedicate their busy lives to doing good.